 Biology Face flies feed on the secretions of the eyes and nose for short periods of time; only a small percentage of the local face fly population may be found on animals at any one time.
 These aspects of its life history make management of face fly a very difficult task.
 Hence, many of the products labeled for efficacious horn fly control indicate that they merely aid in face fly control.

 - beta-cyfluthrin/piperonyl butoxide ear tag (Cylence Ultra)-One tag to each ear of all animals older than 3 months when flies appear.
+For optimum control attach one tag to each ear-two per animal.
 Remove tags at end of fly season or before slaughter.

-- diazinon/coumaphos ear tag (Corathon)-One tag to each ear on all mature animals when flies appear.
-One ear tag per calf.
+- diazinon/coumaphos ear tag (Corathon)-One tag to each ear on all mature animals and calves when flies appear.
 Remove tags at end of fly season or before slaughter.

 - lambda-cyhalothrin/piperonyl butoxide ear tag (Saber Extra)-One tag to each ear on all animals when flies appear in spring.
 Remove tags in fall or before slaughter.